Which Research Degree?

-MPhil and PhD – aimed at students who anticipate a career in which research plays a major role and who want to focus on an independent piece of research.
+Aimed at students who anticipate a career in which research plays a major role and who want to focus on an independent piece of research.
 The British MPhil and PhD research degrees involve the presentation of a thesis on a research topic, which will be in a field appropriate to the student's or their sponsor's needs.

-DrPH – intended for leaders and future leaders in public health who want a flexible career which combines high level leadership, management and research skills.
+Intended for leaders and future leaders in public health who want a flexible career which combines high level leadership, management and research skills.
 It is aimed at public health professionals who see research as only part of their careers.
 Entry criteria for the DrPH are the same as for the PhD, except that relevant experience in public health management and/or leadership is required.

 The standard, rigour and volume of the work are doctoral level, but appropriate to the career development of senior public health professionals.

 In the USA, students undertake taught courses first, and then do a thesis.
 In the UK, the main emphasis is on the thesis, and the process of undertaking the research.
 Students may take some taught courses, but these are not necessarily an integral part of doing an MPhil/PhD, though they are a compulsory element of the DrPH.